30 Common Criticisms Of eLearning

 22. eLearning is a trend that will never equal traditional education

 The cost of traditional education is outrageous.
-Some scholars predict that we will see a crash similar to the United States real estate disaster a couple of years back.
+Some scholars predict that we will see a crash similar to the United States’ real estate disaster a couple of years back.
 The reality is that traditional education is too expensive.
 It cannot be maintained.
 Online education is proving to be more cost-effective and just as successful for students.
 The entire academic world is on the brink of major shift.

-23. Colleges haven’t come onboard fully with eLearning because it’s inferior
+23. Colleges haven’t come on board fully with eLearning because it’s inferior

-Universities may not fully be onboard with distance learning, but it isn’t because it’s an inferior method.
+Universities may not fully be on board with distance learning, but it isn’t because it’s an inferior method.
 It is for other reasons slightly less admirable.
 There is a lot of money in traditional education.
 There are a lot of politics as well.
 Some administrators aren’t willing to go with the changes ahead because it means the tower of elitism is crumbling.
 Make no mistake, there are online courses that are designed by some of the most brilliant minds on Earth.

-24. It doesn’t provide real life experience
+24. It doesn’t provide real-life experience

-It doesn’t have to simulate a real life experience…because it is happening in real life.
-Traditional students have gotten used to compartmentalizing their lives, “School at this time, work at this time, family at this time.” eLearning has made it so that real life weaves in and out of the learning process.
+It doesn’t have to simulate a real-life experience…because it is happening in real life.
+Traditional students have gotten used to compartmentalizing their lives, “School at this time, work at this time, family at this time.” eLearning has made it so that real-life weaves in and out of the learning process.

-25. Distance learning looks like a cop out
+25. Distance learning looks like a cop-out

 For many students, it is their first choice.

-The curriculum, the cost, and the ability to interact with people from all over the world is the reason why it will be the way to get educated in the future.
+The curriculum, the cost, and the ability to interact with people from all over the world is the reason why it will be a compelling way to get educated in the future.
 Change is difficult.
 Traditional institutions have held a monopoly for hundreds of years.
 The academic sector has always been notoriously slow to catch up with technology, but one day- they may wake up and realize that the world has gone on without them.